 The fact that I’m an atheist really has nothing to do with the fundamental morality of injecting faith teaching into a non-religious state school.
-Why should any board of trustees be able to choose a religion for everyone’s kids?
+Why should any board of trustees be able to choose a preferred religion for everyone’s kids?
 Why should any religion have access to spread their faith to kids in a non-religious school?

 Aside from these important questions, I have no desire to teach atheism to other people’s kids.
 Imagine how short the entire syllabus would be!
 The fact is that there are no “atheist beliefs” to teach!
 Atheism isn’t a belief system.
 It’s not even really an “ism”.
 Atheism is simply having no belief in a god or gods.
-Which leads me on to…
+This leads me on to…

 Evolution is just a theory, teach Creationism too!